 Why take a Turkish Bath?

-The benefits of a Turkish bath include:
+The many benefits of a Turkish bath include:

-- Deep cleansing the skin
+- Deep skin cleansing

 - Discharging toxins from the body